ugurcancetin/Java8-MultiThreading/projects/producer-consumer-solution-with-ThreadPool/readMe.md

-## Producer-Consumer solution using threads With Thread Pool and Reentrant Lock
+## Producer-Consumer Solution Using Threads With Thread Pool and Reentrant Lock

 In computing, the producer–consumer problem (also known as the bounded-buffer problem) is a classic example of a multi-process synchronization problem.
 The problem describes two processes, the producer and the consumer, which share a common, fixed-size buffer used as a queue.